rzl-zone/ziggy-route/README.md

 Rzl Ziggy supports filtering the list of routes it outputs, which is useful if you have certain routes that you don't want to be included and visible in your HTML source.

 > [!IMPORTANT]
-> Hiding routes from Rzl Ziggy's output is not a replacement for thorough authentication and authorization.
-Routes that should not be accessibly publicly should be protected by authentication whether they're filtered out of Rzl Ziggy's output or not.
+> Hiding routes from Rzl Ziggy-Route output is not a replacement for thorough authentication and authorization.
+Routes that should not be accessibly publicly should be protected by authentication whether they're filtered out of Rzl Ziggy-Route output or not.

 ### Including/excluding routes